 Vice President, Administration & Finance

 Kirk grew up in the North Country and received a Bachelor of Arts degree in Economics, with an emphasis in Finance and Investments from Binghamton University.
 He obtained his Series 7 brokerage, life insurance, and annuity licenses while employed first as a stockbroker and then as a financial service representative for Charter One Bank.
 Kirk has been employed at Miner Institute since 2000, when he was hired as the Finance and Personnel Officer.
 He was promoted to Vice President of Administration & Finance in 2011.
 His responsibilities include the accounting and financial management of Miner Institute’s operations, the administration of its fringe benefit and retirement plans and oversight of information technology.
-In addition, he is the Finance Officer for The William H. Miner Foundation and is a Trustee/Treasurer for the Alice T. Miner Colonial Collection Museum.
+In addition, he is the Finance Officer for The William H. Miner Foundation, a Trustee/Treasurer for the Alice T. Miner Colonial Collection Museum and serves on the Board of Directors of Cornell Cooperative Extension of Clinton County.

 Karen grew up in Chelmsford, MA.
 She earned a Bachelor of Science degree in Animal Science, Equine Option at the University of New Hampshire.
 She has been at Miner Institute since 1991.
 As Equine Manager, Karen is responsible for the care of Miner Institute’s Morgan Horse herd as well as the equine education programs.
 Several foals are born each year into the program, allowing for a constant supply of horses in training for one of the many disciplines including English, Western, and driving.
 Karen’s training philosophy is one that blends “natural horsemanship” and traditional training skills to produce a finished horse that is happy in its work.
 A similar multi-faceted approach is used to prepare students for a career in the equine industry and to teach horse owners how to better understand and care for their horses.
 Karen is a Regional Vice President for the New York State Horse Council and a past president of the Champlain Valley Morgan Horse Association.